microtrain/bootcamp/13-Express/02-Express.md

 git stash clear
 ```

+## [EditorConfig](https://editorconfig.org/) helps developers define and maintain consistent coding styles between different editors and IDEs

-[</> code](https://github.com/microtrain/mean.example.com/commit/edafcefac47149661a856d0235d7c77dd9ebef67) If you have not already done so, add an *.editorconfig* file to the top level of you project.
+[</> code](https://github.com/microtrain/mean.example.com/commit/edafcefac47149661a856d0235d7c77dd9ebef67) If you have not already done so, add a *.editorconfig* file to the top level of your project.

 *.editorconfig*
 ```sh